Dav1dde/lumen/README.md

 Lumen tries to start a `dcd-server` on port `9977` if that fails, it simply assumes the server is already running.
 That means you can have your own `dcd-server` running, since lumen will only shutdown servers which were started by the plugin on unload.

+I personally recommend you to start your own `dcd-server` instance, since a fresh `dcd-server` startup which adds several include paths like phobos/druntime (lumen does that by default) take quite some time, and until the server didn't process all the include paths it doesn't respond to completion requests, which slows down the editor while trying to complete and also shows no completion tooltips at all.
+My `.xinitrc` has this entry:

+    dcd-server -p9977 >~/.dcd.log 2>&1 &

+Also my `~/.config/dcd` contains paths to Phobos and druntime, this basically provides me instant completions directly after starting KDevelop.